Dramatic Infinity 2025

-Dramatic Infinity 2025 3-Hour Special was a professional wrestling event promoted by CyberFight's sub-brand DDT Pro-Wrestling (DDT).
+Dramatic Infinity 2025: 3-Hour Special was a professional wrestling event promoted by CyberFight's sub-brand DDT Pro-Wrestling (DDT).
 It took place on September 28, 2025, in Tokyo, Japan, at the Korakuen Hall.
 The event aired on CyberFight's streaming service Wrestle Universe.

+The event featured three KO-D Openweight Championship defenses.
+First, Kazuki Hirata successfully defended the title against Yoshihiko in the scheduled main event.
+Then, Yuki Ueno cashed in his Right to Challenge Anytime Anywhere contract to claim the title.
+Finally, Kazuma Sumi cashed in his own contract, which he had won in an earlier bout.
+However, he failed in his attempt.
+Other prominent matches saw Minoru Suzuki successfully defend his DDT Universal Championship against Takeshi Masada, and the team of The 37Kamiina (Yuki Ueno and To-y) and Kaisei Takechi win the vacant KO-D 6-Man Tag Team Championship against Damnation T.A.
+(Hideki Okatani, MJ Paul and Ilusion).

 Background

 The event featured professional wrestling matches that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 Event

+The event began with a pre-show tag team confrontation between Daichi Satoh and Hinata Kasai and Rukiya and Soma Takao.
+The latter team emerged victorious.

 Preliminary matches

-The event started with the preshow tag team confrontation between Daichi Sato and Hinata Kasai, and Rukiya and Soma Takao, solded with the victory of the latters.
-In the first main card bout, Shinya Aoki picked up a victory over Yuya Koroku in singles competition.
-Next up, Akito and Kazuma Sumi Yuki Iino and Yukio Naya, and Kanon and Mao in three-way tag team competition.
-Sumi pinned Mao to win the bout, and also depossess the latter from his "Right to Challenge Anytime Anywhere contract".
-The fourth bout saw Kazusada Higuchi, Naomi Yoshimura and Yuki Ishida outmatch Diego, Antonio Honda and Chris Brookes in six-man tag team competition.
-Next up, Harashima and Jun Akiyama defeated Player Uno and Super Sasadango Machine in tag team competition, with the bout only lasting for five seconds.
-The contest restarted, but was again won by Harashima and Akiyama.
-In the seventh bout, To-y and Yuki Ueno teamed up with Kaisei Takechi and defeated MJ Paul, Hideki Okatani and Ilusion to win the vacant KO-D 6-Man Tag Team Championship.
-Next up, Minoru Suzuki defeated Takeshi Masada to secure the fifth consecutive defense of the DDT Universal Championship in that respective reign.
+In the first main card bout, Shinya Aoki defeated Yuya Koroku in a singles match.

+Next was a three-way tag team elimination match fought under "no touch rules" (i.e. rules) between Akito and Kazuma Sumi, The Apex (Yuki Iino and Yukio Naya), and Strange Love Connection (Mao and Kanon).
+First, Mao pinned Naya with a Japanese Legroll Clutch Hold, eliminating The Apex and winning Naya's Right to Challenge Anytime Anywhere contract.
+Then, Sumi pinned Mao to win the bout and take the contract for himself.

+In the next bout, Harimau (Kazusada Higuchi, Naomi Yoshimura and Yuki Ishida) defeated Chris Brookes, Antonio Honda and Diego in a six-man tag team match.

+Next, Harashima and Jun Akiyama defeated Player Uno and Danshoku Dino in an eight-second tag team match, when Harashima pinned Dino with a jackknife hold.
+The bout was restarted but won again by Harashima and Akiyama.

+In the fifth bout, Yuki Ueno and To-y teamed up with Kaisei Takechi to defeat Damnation T.A.
+(Hideki Okatani, MJ Paul and Ilusion) and win the vacant KO-D 6-Man Tag Team Championship.

+Then, Minoru Suzuki defeated Takeshi Masada to secure his fifth consecutive defense of the DDT Universal Championship.